 EIS Jumeirah, much like its sister school in the Meadows, clearly has a committed management and owners who are willing to invest in the staffing, facilities and resources.
-We, at WhichSchoolAdvisor.com, would hope, that with the arrival of a highly experienced Principal from an IB background in a very successful Dubai school, the additional skills and impetus will be in place to see EIS Jumeirah move forward apace on its road to improvement.
+We, at WhichSchoolAdvisor.com, believe that, with the arrival of a highly experienced Principal from an IB background in a very successful Dubai school, the additional skills and impetus are in place to see EIS Jumeirah move forward apace on its road to improvement.

-As of 2017-18 school fees range between AED 35,034 per year for EY students to AED 74,283 for Grade 12 / 13 - top end for UAE schools, but on par with other IB/UK based curriculum schools.
+As of 2020-21 school fees range between AED 35,034 per year for EY students to AED 74,283 for Grade 12 / 13 - top end for UAE schools, but on par with other IB/UK based curriculum schools.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information